Hidden Falls Crosby Farm Master Plan

 Hidden Falls Regional Park dates back to 1887, when it was selected by Horace Cleveland, a nationally known landscape architect and park planner, as one of four major park sites for the City of Saint Paul.
 Except for the use of a portion of the land as a tree nursery, no improvement was made in Hidden Falls Park until 1936-37, when the WPA carried out an extensive improvement program on the site.
 A small spring-fed waterfall is featured in the park, which gives the park its name.
 In the mid 1960's the park took much of its present form as work began on the park's four primary use areas: the primitive area, boat launching area, general picnic area, and scenic falls area.

 Crosby Farm Regional Park is named after Thomas Crosby, an English immigrant who staked out 160 acres in the valley southwest of the present-day junction of Shepard Road and Interstate 35E in 1858.
 Before Crosby's death in 1886, the farm became one of the largest and longest running in the West End and Highland Park area.
 A succession of families farmed it between 1902 and 1962.
 The Saint Paul Port Authority purchased the land in the early 1960s and leased it to the City for park use.
 Today, Crosby Farm's potential as a nature area accessible to the public is being realized.
 With about 6.7 miles of paved trails, the park provides a beautiful setting for an afternoon's walk, run, or ride.
 Trails run along shady, wooded bottom lands next to the Mississippi River, along the marshes of Crosby Lake, past scenic picnic areas, and connects to the Mississippi River Boulevard parkway.
 Fishing and picnics are other popular activities in the park.

-July to October 2018 - public engagement and design advisory committee meetings
+- July to November 2018 - public engagement and design advisory committee meetings

-November 2018 - public open house
+- January 2019 - public open house

-June 2019 - final master plan adopted by Metropolitan Council
+- June 2019 - final master plan adopted by Metropolitan Council